ryango/ableton-to-deforum/README.md

 2. Ensure file BPM is correct
 3. Put Overdrive effects onto the first audio track
 4. Rename them to what parameter you want to animate
-5. Specify remapping in each Overdrive's Info Text field
+5. Specify remapping in each Overdrive's Info Text field (Right click -> Edit text info and enter 0, -5 to remap the drive's 0->100 range to 0 to -5)
 6. Save ALS file
 7. Run python script